 Another winner is the Waterpik, which blasts water under the gums to rinse the food and bacteria away.
 Most of the bacteria that cause gum disease cannot live where there is oxygen, so using the Waterpik creates an environment under the gums where the bacteria cannot thrive and duplicate.

 This gives your body a chance to heal itself, improving the health of the tissues around the teeth and preventing gum disease.

-Having regular dental appointments can prevent, discover, and treat the issues associated with wisdom teeth.
-Maintaining your oral health will help maintain your overall body health.
+Regular dental appointments can prevent, discover, and treat the issues associated with wisdom teeth.
+Maintaining your oral health will help keep your overall body healthy.

-If the extractions are very straight forward and the teeth have erupted into the mouth, a regular dentist may take them out if they see it fit.
+If the extractions are very straightforward and the teeth have erupted into the mouth, a regular dentist may take them out if they see fit.